TileDB-SOMA-ML

 partitioned()

-- classmethod create(query: ExperimentAxisQuery) QueryIDs [source]
+- classmethod create(query: ExperimentAxisQuery) QueryIDs[source]

 Initialize a

-- random_split(*fracs: float, seed: int | None = None, method: Literal['deterministic', 'multinomial', 'stochastic_rounding'] = 'stochastic_rounding') Tuple[QueryIDs, ...] [source]
+- random_split(*fracs: float, seed: int | None = None, method: Literal['deterministic', 'multinomial', 'stochastic_rounding'] = 'stochastic_rounding') Tuple[QueryIDs, ...][source]

 Split this

-- partitioned(partition: Partition) QueryIDs [source]
+- partitioned(partition: Partition) QueryIDs[source]

 Create a new

-corresponding to a given GPU/workerPartition
+QueryIDswithobs_joinidscorresponding to a given GPU/workerPartition.If

-- shuffle_chunks(shuffle_chunk_size: int, seed: int | None = None) List[ndarray[Any, dtype[int64]]] [source]
+- shuffle_chunks(shuffle_chunk_size: int, seed: int | None = None) List[ndarray[tuple[Any, ...], dtype[int64]]][source]

 Divide

-, and shuffle them.Used as a compromise between a full random shuffle (optimal for training performance/convergence) and a sequential, un-shuffled traversal (optimal for I/O efficiency).
+obs_joinidsinto chunks of sizeshuffle_chunk_size, and shuffle them.Used as a compromise between a full random shuffle (optimal for training performance/convergence) and a sequential, un-shuffled traversal (optimal for I/O efficiency).

 Partition